- When browsing to SDMS WebVision, IE displays an error message indicating that a certificate is not trusted

-- Issued by a CA that the client can access, either one managed internally or by a third-party company;
+- Issued by a CA that the client can access, whether managed internally or by a third-party company

 Internet Explorer categorically marks all self-signed certificates as untrusted.

-If the "issued to" field in the certificate does not match the server name as entered into the URL, then IE will not trust the certificate.
-In most cases, the "issued to" name must be the server's fully-qualified name, and therefore the server name in the URL must be the fully-qualified name.
-If the SDMS servers are load-balanced and share a common name, then the certificate must be issued to the name of the load balancer, and added to IIS for each SDMS web server in the pool.
+If the "issued to" field in the certificate does not match the server name as entered into the URL, IE will not trust the certificate.
+In most cases, the "issued to" name must be the server's fully qualified name, and the server name in the URL must be the fully qualified name.
+If the SDMS servers are load-balanced and share a common name, the certificate must be issued to the name of the load balancer, and added to IIS for each SDMS Web server in the pool.

 To add a certificate to IIS or to add an SSL certificate to the HTTPS binding, see the article How to configure a NuGenesis web server for HTTPS.